h2oai/challenge-wildfires/README.md

 ./venv/bin/wave run src.app
 ```

+Point your web browser to http://localhost:10101/ to access the app.

 ### 5. Bundle your Wave app to run on H2O AI Cloud

-This step prepare the Wave app for submission.
+This step prepares the Wave app for submission.

 ```bash
 cd wave-app